 - Sandwich Pouch

 An essential for eating zero waste on the go, I always leave my cutlery set in my backpack.
 These handy pouches have a knife, fork, spoon, chopsticks, straw and cleaner.
 A set like this is super handy for eating street food or at outdoor events.
 I also use mine when I’m on a flight so I can refuse the disposable cutlery.
 The amount of plastic you can refuse by having this with you is astounding.
+This travel eco product is easy to carry and saves a huge amount of waste!

 The refuse the straw movement has gained a lot of momentum and it’s great to see a lot of businesses not giving out plastic straws anymore.